 Disclaimer: This webpage is intended to provide general information about the HHS Secretary’s legal authorities to prepare for and respond to public health and medical emergencies and is not intended to provide specific legal advice or guidance.
-The discussion does not provide an exhaustive list of the HHS Secretary’s legal authorities to prepare for and respond to public health and medical emergencies.
+This information does not provide an exhaustive list of the HHS Secretary’s legal authorities to prepare for and respond to public health and medical emergencies.
 Individuals should always seek the advice of an attorney with any questions they may have regarding a legal matter.

-The HHS Secretary has legal authority
+The HHS Secretary has

 In general, the legal authority of the HHS Secretary for each of the following circumstances is:

-Even without the HHS Secretary declaring a public health emergency under section 319 of the PHS Act, she has broad legal authorities to provide assistance to states and local entities and to conduct studies.
+Even without the HHS Secretary declaring a public health emergency under section 319 of the PHS Act, he/she has broad legal authorities to provide assistance to states and local entities and to conduct studies.
 Some examples of actions that the HHS Secretary may take, if appropriate, include: